“Spacious, light-filled apartments for 2-8 in central Madrid - perfect for couples, families and friends who want to experience the city like locals”

 If you’re staying in, the kitchens have all the appliances and utensils you need to whip up a meal: fridge, freezer, 4-ring ceramic hob, dishwasher, microwave, kettle, cafetière.
 A welcome pack of bottled water, UHT milk, biscuits, jam, tea, instant coffee and sugar is provided, as well as dishwasher tabs, a dish sponge and bin bags.
-You’ll need to buy everything else - there are plenty of shops, including a Spar around the corner from the Santa Ana apartments and a supermarket just up the road from Valverde I, or you can use the apartment operator's shopping service for a charge.
+You’ll need to buy everything else - there are plenty of shops, including a Spar around the corner from the Santa Ana apartments, or you can use the apartment operator's shopping service for a charge.
 Visiting chefs can also be arranged.

 Wherever you’re based, we recommend making a beeline for Cuevas Sesamo on Calle Príncipe.
 Enter the narrow doorway under the red sign and head down the stairs to the underground bar, whose walls are covered in literary quotes in various languages.
 It serves only one thing - its famous sangria (be warned: it’s potent!).
 Alternatively, try a selection of sherries at the charmingly old-world La Venencia, which served as a Republican hangout during the Spanish Civil War and has barely changed since.
 Although it’s tempting, don’t take photos or you’ll be told off!

 - Coffee / tea making

 - Full kitchen

 - Hob or stove